 Short answer?
 Everyone cares if you have a story.
 If you want people to contribute to your cause, showing them what your organization does is absolutely critical.
 And in today’s fast-paced, busy world, a quick paragraph or two containing a fancy-sounding mission statement isn’t going to cut it.

 Gone are the days of bullet-pointed lists of statistics and walls of text on webpages.
-Supporters expect pictures of the people you help, creative videos about your projects, regular updates about what you’re doing, and real-life anecdotes from your volunteers and the people you support.
-You’ve got a whole arsenal of tools you can use to make your nonprofit’s story heartfelt and effective; start using things like Instagram, Twitter, YouTube, Vine, Facebook, and the innumerable other photo- and media-sharing programs out there.
+Supporters respond better to pictures of the people you help, creative videos about your projects, regular updates about what you’re doing, and real-life anecdotes from your volunteers and the people you support.
+You’ve got a whole arsenal of tools you can use to make your nonprofit’s story heartfelt and effective, so it’s time to start using platforms like Instagram, X, YouTube, Facebook, and the innumerable other photo- and media-sharing programs out there.